edanko/moses/README.md

 - AVEVA csv&lst files from "Profile sketch & list"
 - Production drawings from Cadmatic (in dxf format)

-and output nested bars in mgf file format (to use in AutoCAM MOSES software)
+and output nested bars in mgf file format (used in AutoCAM MOSES software)

 # TODO
 - [ ] read weight form *.gen and store in part model?